.xinitrc

-It can be easily done by editing ~/.xinitrc file (this file is being used by xinit(1) to start the X Window System server and a first client program).
+It can be easily set by editing ~/.xinitrc file.
+This file is being used by xinit(1) to start the X Window System server and a first client program.

 # .xinitrc